Predicting Training Re-evaluation Curves Enables Effective Data Curriculums for LLMs: TRECs predict effective data placement

 \hypothesis{Placing a fixed number of high-quality samples at steps where \( \reeval(t) \) is lowest maximizes performance on a target task. }

 \paragraph{Experimental setup.}

-Experiments use 610M-parameter GPT2-style LLMs trained with AdamW, $\mup$~\citep{yang2022mup}, and LR warmup over 10\% of steps.
+Experiments use 610M-parameter GPT2-style LLMs trained with AdamW, $\mup$~\citep{yang2022mup}, and learning rate warmup over 10\% of steps.
+After warmup, LR follows one of the decay schedules in Table~\ref{tab:lr_schedules}.
 Full architecture and tuning details are in \cref{sec:experimental_details}.
 Models are trained on SlimPajama splits~\citep{cerebras2023slimpajama} (blend weights in \cref{tab:blend}), using the \emph{general blend} (GB) as $\Dprime$ and \emph{code blend} (CB) as $\Dhigh$, with CB validation loss as the target task.
 We use 45B (90\%) GB tokens and 5B (10\%) CB tokens.
 We also construct an \emph{aggregate blend} (AB) with a uniform 90/10 GB/CB mix.
 All models train on 50B tokens total (82 TPP) with no repetition.
-Train and TREC losses are computed on homogeneous AB batches.
+Train and TREC loss curves are computed on homogeneous AB batches.

 To evaluate \cref{hyp:placements}, we conduct a data placement sweep: for each LR schedule, we train 10 models, each with the 5B CB tokens inserted into a different 10\% segment of the training data.
 An example curriculum is shown in \cref{fig:placements}, $\leftfig$.
-Also plotted is the standard training curve (loss on unseen batches during training).
-While the \emph{train loss} shows a familiar decrease with LR annealing~\citep{tissue2024scaling,schaipp2025surprising}, note the \emph{TREC} \emph{increases} after the LR drops.
+This figure also plots the standard training curve (loss on unseen batches during training).
+While the \emph{train loss} shows a familiar decrease with LR annealing~\citep{tissue2024scaling,schaipp2025surprising}, note the TREC \emph{increases} after the LR drops.

 \paragraph{Results.}